 9.3.5 Water Heater

-The fresh water pump supplies water to the water heater from the water tanks.
-A breaker on the AC side of the MDP, and a rocker switch on the control panel controls power to the heater.
+The fresh water pump supplies water to the water heater from the water tank.
+A breaker on the AC side of the MDP, controls power to the heater.

 Follow these procedures when using the water heater: